 Crucial changes are needed to halt the destructive nature of many types of reckless and relentless development.
 Our determination has resulted in many conservation wins in recent decades – read all about our achievements such as the Great Barrier Reef campaign and our efforts to stop logging and sand-mining on Fraser Island.

-Our wildlife campaigns provide hope for those who feel helpless in the face of the many threats to global biodiversity such as diminishing resources such as water and the need for sustainable energy sources.
-We also assist and advise people who have both desirable and less-desired encounters with animals.
+Our wildlife campaigns provide hope for those who feel helpless in the face of the many threats to global biodiversity in Queensland.
+These threats include the diminishing resources of water and the need for sustainable energy sources.
+We also assist and advise people who have both desirable and less-desirable encounters with animals.
 For instance how to deal with finding a snake hiding in the kitchen or a brush turkey digging up the garden.

 As a state-wide organisation, WPSQ works in cooperation with government, business and other conservation groups to develop policies to ensure the protection of our state’s natural heritage such as the Great Barrier Reef, mallee country, rivers and catchments, rainforests, mangrove and other coastal ecosystems.